glowiak/pkg-tools/README.txt

 # Base Utilities
 I ported from Arch 2 more packages: 'base' as 'base-dev-bin' and 'base-devel' as 'basedevel-dev-bin'.
 Pacman is removed from those packages.
 I'll port kernel 4.19 and GRUB2

+# pkg-tools 1.5 update
+1.5 is minor bugfix update for pkg-tools, that makes possible installing packages in chroot, it will be useful, when pkg-tools-based distro will be ready.